Updated by Danielle

 The beauty of Chordify is that you can take any song, regardless of complexity, and boil it down to just chord progressions.
-From there, you can add complexity as you get comfortable with the underlying chords.
+From there you can add complexity as you get comfortable with the underlying chords.
 This is particularly useful for bass players and rhythm-focused guitarists.

 The iPhone App

 In the mobile version, the square moves from left to right where measures are separated by vertical lines, just like we saw in the web version.
-The interface is essentially the same thing that we've already seen on the web version, but with a more narrow and vertical setup that fits better on the phone's screen.
+The interface is essentially the same thing that we've already seen on the web version, but with a narrower and vertical setup that fits better on the phone's screen.

-The video and the additional controls - most of which are blocked out without a premium account - are easy to spot in the elements beneath the chord sheet.
+The video and additional controls - most of which are blocked out without a premium account - are easy to spot in the elements beneath the chord sheet.
 You can even learn the Friends show theme song, per the screengrab below.

 Overall this is really helpful and convenient experience.
 For those that are more comfortable with playing the chords and don't want the complexity of tablature, the Chordify interface is intuitive and extremely easy to use.
 I also really like the integration and familiarity of YouTube, which gives you a ton of different music to choose from.

 Again, this is especially helpful for bass players or rhythm guitar players that want to learn a song without all the headache of tabs and nuanced musical properties.